rpellerin/rpellerin.github.io/content/build-a-security-camera-with-a-raspberry-pi.md

 - Must send good resolution pictures (and videos if need be) on motion detection
 - Must be easily concealable (no LEDs visible, even at night)
 - Must be easily turned on
-- Must live stream to the Internet
+- Must be able to live stream to the Internet if I want to

 ## Advanced features (from most important to least)

 - Must no fail because of the SD card
 - Not easily hackable (penetrable) through my LAN
+- Must send daily signs of life as a proof no one took it down on purpose or my apartment did not burn down
-- Must free up space when it runs out of disk space (periodic cronjob for instance)
+- Must free up space when it runs out of disk space
 - Must notify me when being turned on and tell me how long it had been off
 - Must be resiliant to power outage, and auto-restart.
-Must also handle cases when connectivity is not immediately there
+Must also handle cases when network is not available
 - Must notify me when being purposedly shut down
 - Must detect when no connectivity and be resiliant to it
 - Must notify me when someone logs in to the Raspberry Pi, either remotely or physically with a keyboard connected to it